-On 7 August 2022, the loan amendment was signed between the Group and its intermediate parent entity for the prolongation of loan term from 31 December 2022 till 31 December 2030 on non-market terms (4% nominal interest rate).
+On 7 August 2022, the loan amendment was signed between the Group and its intermediate parent entity for the prolongation of loan term from31 December 2022 till 31 December 2030 on non-market terms (4% nominal interest rate).
 As a result, at initial recognition, the parent loan #1 was discounted using market rate of interest of 7.6% and the difference between the carrying amount and the fair value of loan, in the amount of GEL 9,900 thousand was recognized directly in equity.
-During 2023, the above-mentioned loan was fully repaid and the effect of early repayment amounting to GEL 9,785 thousand, combined with the initial discount effect of parent entity loan #2 above of GEL 2,548 thousand, was deducted directly from equity.
+During 2023, the above-mentioned loan was fully repaid and the effect of early repayment amounting to GEL 9,785 thousand, combined with the initial discount effect of parent entity loan #1 above of GEL 2,548 thousand, was deducted directly from equity.
+During 2024, Parent loan #1 was early repaid and the effect of early repayment amounting to GEL 2,918 thousand was deducted directly from equity.